Your questions on the Mobile Alarm.

 *Under our ‘Fair Use Policy’ the device is to be used as an emergency device only.

-For the Mobile Alarm to perform its help call, help text and GPS location functions the wearer must be in an area where there is sufficient mobile coverage on the Telstra Mobile Netwrok.
+For the Mobile Alarm to perform its help call, help text and location functions the wearer must be in an area where there is sufficient mobile coverage on the Telstra Mobile Network.
 The 4GX Live Life Alarm primarily tries to use the 4GX (extended range 4G – Band 28) mobile network.
 If that’s not available in your location it will try and use 4G (Band 3) and if that’s not available it can use 3G.
-Before we complete your order and deliver your Mobile Alarm we will do a coverage test of the address where the pendant will be used.
+Before we complete your order and deliver your Mobile Alarm we will do a coverage check of the address where the pendant will be used.
 You can find out more about mobile coverage here.

 The Live Life Mobile Alarm requires an extensive setup that includes: